StephenHidem/AntPlus/Examples/AntUsbStick/readme.md

 This package implements the Small Earth Technology ANT radio interface.
 It supports Garmin/Dynastream ANT USB sticks and some development boards with USB interfaces.
 ##### Getting Started
-> <b>Important:</b> Projects that consume this package must set the platform target to x86.
+> **Important:** Projects that consume this package must set the platform target to x86.
 This is due to the native DLLs that are a part of the package.

 The easiest way to make use of the package is to add it to your DI container.
 ```csharp